The Future of Liberty

 George F. Will (22:19):

-A virtuous people would be immune to what the founders called popular arts.
-By popular arts they meant demagoguery.
-They meant things to trick the public, to bring out their worst aspects, to suppress the better angels of their nature, so they were worried about the arts of their own class.
-These were all political people, and they liked politics and they knew it was indispensable, but within this indispensable, honorable craft, there's a serpent and the serpent in the garden is the ability to degrade the public while courting it.
+A virtuous person would be immune to what the founders called “popular arts.”
+By “popular arts,” they meant demagoguery.
+They meant things to trick the public, to bring out their worst aspects, to suppress the better angels of their nature.
+So they were worried about the arts of their own class.
+These were all political people, and they liked politics, and they knew it was indispensable.
+But within this indispensable honorable craft, there’s a serpent, and the serpent in the garden is the ability to degrade the public while courting it.

 Mitch Daniels (23:06):

-The most indispensable book of recent times, it's authored by our guests.
-I trust if you haven't all read it, you will accept my advice and rush out and buy it immediately.
-It's called the Conservative Sensibility, and I think you once told me your staff refers to it as the new testament.
+The most indispensable book of recent times is authored by our guest.
+I trust, if you haven’t all read it, you will accept my advice and rush out and buy it immediately.
+It’s called The Conservative Sensibility, and I think you once told me your staff refers to it as the New Testament.

 George F. Will (23:26):